-Finally, we perform further studies on some real scale-free networks, and details of these real network datasets are shown in Table~S1~\cite{SM2021}.
-Figure~\ref{Fig:4} shows the observables results of the Internet and its three subnetworks $G(\mathcal{K}_T)$, where $\mathcal{K}_T = 1, 2, 4$.
-To ensure the subnetwork $G(\mathcal{K}_T)$ has approximately the same degree distribution as the original network (see Fig.~S11~\cite{SM2021}), the value of $\mathcal{K}_T$ should not be selected too large.
-Taking Internet and these three subnetworks as research objects, we perform DTR transform on them, respectively.
-By rescaling the horizontal axis according to Eq.~\eqref{Eq:2}, these observables curves of subnetworks and the original Internet network can collapse onto the same master curve, where the exponent $\alpha \approx 1$.
-For other real scale-free networks, an approximately equal exponent $\alpha$ is obtained, as shown in the last column of Table~S1~\cite{SM2021}.
-The result further confirm that scale-free networks and their subnetworks share the same universality class critical exponent.
+Finally, we confirm the universality of $\alpha^* = 1$ via real scale-free networks, and details of these real network datasets are shown in Table~\ref{table:1}.
+Fig.~\ref{Fig:8} shows the structural observables results of the Internet and its three subnetworks $G(\mathcal{K}_T)$, where $\mathcal{K}_T = 1, 2, 4$, and the results of dynamical observables are shown in Fig.~S16. {To ensure the subnetwork $G(\mathcal{K}_T)$ has approximately the same topology properties as the original network (see Figs.~S17-S19), the value of $\mathcal{K}_T$ should not be selected too large.} Then we take the Internet and its three subnetworks as the research object, and perform DTR on them, respectively.
+By rescaling the horizontal axis according to Eq.~\eqref{Eq:4}, these observable curves of subnetworks and the original Internet network can collapse onto the same master curve, where the exponent $\alpha^* \approx 1$.
+For other real scale-free networks, approximately the same exponent $\alpha^*$ is obtained, as shown in Table~\ref{table:1}.
+The result confirms that scale-free networks and their subnetworks share the same universality class exponent.